Yuan-Chang/ReactGallery/README.md

 # ReactGallery

-  * This is a demo for React Component
+ * This is a playground to demo React Components

 # How to run
  * npm run dev